KRFOSS/kali-docs/introduction/kali-nethunter-history/index.md

 - - -

-In July 2019, the **Kali NetHunter store**, went public, allowing for a place of dedicated infomation secuirty focused apps to be located.
+In July 2019, the **Kali NetHunter store**, went public, allowing for a place of dedicated information security focused apps to be located.

 With the release of Kali NetHunter 2019.4, **NetHunter KeX** was launched, giving a "full Kali desktop on Android phones".